-->

 Post: https://pratapreddypilaka.blogspot.com/2026/04/azure-ai-services-complete-guide-to.html

-What are the ways to authenticate Azure Open AI services with out exposing the keys?
+What are the ways to authenticate Azure Open AI services without exposing the keys?

 • System Assigned Managed Identity — Auto-created identity tied to an Azure resource (VM, App Service, Functions)